You have to do this

 OBU from Satellic and Toll Collect not usable in the Netherlands

 Are you a customer of Satellic in Belgium or Toll Collect in Germany?
 Then you cannot use their OBU in the Netherlands.
-Please choose one of the providers that will be listed on the Truck toll payment providers page after the summer.
+Please choose one of the providers that will be listed on the Truck toll payment providers page at the beginning of 2026.

 More information

-Your toll payment service provider will provide you with an OBU .
+Your toll payment service provider will send you an On-Board Unit ( OBU ) after you have signed a contract.

-- Make sure you install the OBU behind the windscreen of your truck before the day the truck charge starts.
-This is quick and easy to do.
+- Make sure to install the OBU in your truck before the truck charge starts.
+Installation is quick and easy.
 The included manual explains exactly how to do it.

-- From that day onwards, only trucks with a working OBU are allowed on the road.
+- From the start date of the truck toll, only trucks with a working OBU are allowed on the road.

 OBU always on in the Netherlands